chyr98/VRPTW_scheduler/README.md

 - The path of the output file that stores the set of costs at different time steps.
 - The time limit for each optimization

-Solution route for MPP will be written into the solution file with the given path.\n Costs vs time steps will be written into the cost file with the given path in the following format.\n
+Solution route for MPP will be written into the solution file with the given path.\
+Costs vs time steps will be written into the cost file with the given path in the following format\
-\t  {"cost": [cost1, cost2, ..., costn], "time": [10, 20, ..., time_limit]}
+  {"cost": [cost1, cost2, ..., costn], "time": [10, 20, ..., time_limit]}

 ```python3 backtrack_search.py -i <problem file> -I <perturbed problem file> -s <original solution file> -O <perturbed solution outputfile> -c <cost file> -t <time limit>```